MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/audio-real-time.md

     - **Voice**: Optionally, you can select a voice.
 1. Select the **Record** button to start the session.
 Accept permissions to use your microphone if prompted.
 1. You should see a `<< Session Started >>` message in the main output.
 Then you can speak into the microphone to start a chat.
-1. You can interrupt the chat at any time by speaking and completely stop the chat by selecting the "Stop" button.
+1. You can interrupt the chat at any time by speaking.
+You can end the chat by selecting the **Stop** button.

 ## Related content